 Parallel with DataOps: DataOps teams and infrastructures can vary wildly in size, from one-man teams where a lone data analyst or data scientist does double duty as the data engineer, to Big Tech and FAANGs with hundreds or thousands of in-house data engineers.
 Companies such as Facebook, which oversees dozens of exabytes of data, LinkedIn, with its one exabyte+ analytical data platform, Netflix with 100,000+ data server instances on AWS, Spotify, which ingests 500 billion events of data a day, and so many others.

 Even if their DataOps has not scaled to the size of Facebook or LinkedIn, most companies still must contend with highly-diverse, changing, and fast-growing data architectures.
-Without an army of data engineers, the best way to efficiently manage this environment is by implementing best practices with the aid of a unified, multi-dimensional data observability platform.
+Without an army of DataOps experts, the best way to efficiently manage this environment is by implementing best practices with the aid of a unified, multi-dimensional data observability platform.

 Despite its 43 quintillion different configurations, the Rubik’s Cube is actually quite solvable.
 Many algorithms have been developed.
 Speedcubers on YouTube have shown us how deliriously fast those algorithms can be performed.